Congestion Management Process

 6. Identify and Assess Strategies – The data and analysis should be turned into a set of recommended solutions to effectively manage congestion and achieve congestion management objectives.
 Potential strategies for mitigating congestion should be identified and assessed by working together with state and local planning partners.

-8. Evaluate Strategy Effectiveness – There shall be an ongoing process to evaluate the implemented strategies and monitor system performance.
-Future decision making about the effectiveness of transportation strategies can be informed through this step.
+8. Evaluate Strategy Effectiveness – There must be an ongoing process to evaluate the implemented strategies and monitor system performance.
+Future decision-making about the effectiveness of transportation strategies can be informed through this step.

 Federal Highway Administration (FHWA) CMP Guidebook

-The FHWA wrote a CMP Guidebook to provide information to Metropolitan Planning Organization’s (MPOs), like SJTPO, on how to create an objectives-driven, performance-based process.
-The FHWA CMP Guidebook may be viewed, here.
+The Federal Highway Administration (FHWA) released a CMP Guidebook to provide information to Metropolitan Planning Organizations (MPO), like SJTPO, on how to create an objectives-driven, performance-based process.
+The FHWA CMP Guidebook may be viewed here.

 Contact Us with Your CMP Comments

 Please fill out the form below and we will be sure to get back to you as soon as possible.